 - Table.
 I used an old wood kitchen table that was 30″ x 47″.
 It’s a perfect size.

 - Good quality roller shade.
 I tried a cheap one and it was a waste of money as it was far to thin and got ruined easily.
-I finally ordered one online from blinds.com where you can choose the exact size you need.
-I chose the Economy Room Darkening Roller Shade.
+I finally ordered one online from from a blind store and paid a fortune but you can also find them on Amazon and other places: Room Darkening Roller Shade.
 I also chose the roller mechanism rather than the spring type blind.
 It’s a perfect quality for your photo shoot area!

 - Various material for other backdrops.
 I purchased 1 1/3 yards of 4 basic colors for the times I don’t want a white background.